-Just like the rest of the world, Malaysians like me take our culinary arts seriously, too.
-Food is part of our culture, and it brings us together.
+Just like the rest of the world, Malaysians (like me) take our culinary arts seriously.
+Food is part of our culture and it brings us together.
 We may come from different cultural and social backgrounds, but we all share one thing in common: we love to eat.

-With so many wonderful Malaysian foods served all around the country, it’s nearly impossible for me to decide which Malaysian foods are indeed the best, but these are 8 of my top choices I can’t (or might never) get enough of.
+With so many wonderful Malaysian food served all around the country, it’s nearly impossible for me to decide which Malaysian food is indeed the best, but these are 8 of my top choices I can’t (or might never) get enough of.

 1. Sarawak Laksa

 A bowl of Sarawak Laksa used to cost less than RM4.
-Although you won’t find that price anymore, the price you pay today for a satisfying bowl is somewhere around RM4.50 to RM6, which is definitely worth paying for.
+Although it’s difficult to find Sarawak Laksa at that price now, what you pay today for a satisfying bowl is somewhere around RM4.50 to RM6, which is definitely worth paying for.
 The more expensive ones usually offer more (or bigger) prawns.

 2. Tomato Mee

-Crispy noodle and Kuey Teow (flat noodle) are typically used for preparing the dish.
-I personally like my noodle to be crispy, and it’s important that only the right amount of tomato sauce should be poured on the noodle.
-When poured too much, the hot tomato sauce will make the noodle soggy.
+Crispy noodle and Kuey Teow (flat noodle) are typically used for preparing this dish.
+I personally like my noodle to be crispy.
+Also, it’s important that only the right amount of tomato sauce is poured on the noodle, because too much of hot tomato sauce will only make the noodle soggy.

 3. Nasi Lemak

 I never liked Nasi Lemak when I was in school.
-I was a fussy eater, and I never fancied Nasi Lemak.
+I was a fussy eater and I never fancied Nasi Lemak for some reason.
 It just didn’t look appealing to me.
 Almost everyone in school loved it except me.
 I didn’t even want to taste it!

 I only learned to like it when I tried my first Nasi Lemak in one of my university’s canteens.
-The dish was simple, cheap, and awfully spicy, yet delicious.
-Since I had my first Nasi Lemak, I always had it for breakfast before attending my morning classes.
+The dish was simple, cheap and awfully spicy, yet delicious.
+Since I had my first Nasi Lemak, I had always have it for breakfast before attending my morning classes.

-A packet of Nasi Lemak used to cost RM1, but you’ll likely find the cheapest at about RM1-RM2 now.
-I don’t like it when it’s fancy.
+A packet of Nasi Lemak used to cost RM1, but you’ll likely find the cheapest at about RM1.50-RM2 now.
 You can find many overpriced Nasi Lemak in mid-priced restaurants around the country.
+I don’t like it when it’s fancy, though.

-If you ask any Malaysian locals, they’ll likely tell you that the best Nasi Lemak are sold by the roadside, or in small Malay restaurants.
+If you ask any Malaysian locals, they’ll likely tell you that you can find the best Nasi Lemak by the roadside or in small Malay restaurants.
 Check out the ones in Kampung Baru.
 I heard they’re very popular among the locals now.

 4. Kway Chap

-100% non-halal, this pork dish is extremely yummy, but it’s not for everyone.
-People who love it praise it for its aromatic broth and scrumptious braised pork.
-People who don’t like it (or hate it) have all kinds of reasons to why this dish is the last thing they’ll eat.
-Before I discuss with you about the love-hate relationship people have with this dish, I’ll tell you all all about the dish first.
+This dish is extremely yummy, but it’s not for everyone.
+People who love it praise it for its aromatic broth and delicious braised pork.
+On the other hand, people who don’t like it (or hate it) have all kinds of reasons to why this dish is the last thing they’ll eat.

 Kway Chap is a dish that features Kway, which is a soy sauce broth served with white rice sheets and a wide selection of pig parts.
 It’s also served with a hard-boiled egg, fishcake and tofu.
-A hot chilli is usually served on the side to give it a spicy taste.
-You can mix the chilli with the whole broth, or simply dip your pork into the chilli instead.
+Hot chilies are usually served on the side to give it a spicy taste.
+You can mix the chilies with the whole broth or simply dip your pork into the chilies instead.